Vittozich/react-test-app/README.md

 <hr>

-To simplify work with this library will allow Visual Studio Code, especially for me, because on my work I forced to use phpstorm (old version) and in is bad work js syntax.
+To simplify work with this library will allow Visual Studio Code, especially for me, because on my work I forced to use phpstorm (old version) and it bad working with js syntax.

 <hr>